oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

       key_name timestamp
       types timestamp:time
       # inject the @timestamp special field (as type time) into the record
-      # so you will can do time based queries.
+      # so you will be able to do time based queries.
       # not to be confused with timestamp which is of type string!!!
       include_timestamp true
     </match>